MutsFM/computercraft/elevator-inc/README.md

 - startup-d
 - cartdispenser

 **Note:** The cart request function and system is optional.
 The elevator system will still work, even if the cart dispense function is not installed.
 In such case, the 'cart request' button on the touchscreen will merely not result in a cart to be delivered to the floor.
 If desired, you could delete or comment out the respective sections in the touchscreen programme.
-Touchscreen programmes without a cart request function are currently considered for a future release of Elevator-Inc.
+Dedicated touchscreen programmes without a cart request function are currently considered for a future release of Elevator-Inc.

 ---
 ### startup-d